FreezingTexture22/DailyWorkout/README.md

 # DailyWorkout
-this is a daily workout project changed .gitignore to get rid of IDEA files
+this is a daily workout project, nothing special, just stretching java-muscles